tiprankstipranks

 The value of our goodwill may decline in the future.

-If the fair value of a reporting unit is determined to be less than its carrying value, we would take a charge related to the impairment of our goodwill.
-Such a charge could result from, among other factors, weakening in the economic environment, a decline in the performance of the reporting unit, or new legislative or regulatory changes not anticipated in management's expectations.
+If the fair value of a reporting unit is determined to be lower than its carrying value, we would be required to recognize a goodwill impairment charge.
+Such a charge may arise due to various factors, including deterioration in the economic environment, a decline in the financial performance of the reporting unit, or the emergence of new legislative or regulatory developments that were not anticipated in management's forecasts.

 Accounting & Financial Operations - Risk 4